-We visited Spain as part of a Tauck eight-day tour last September, adding pre and post days in Barcelona and Madrid.
+We visited exotic Spain as part of a Tauck eight-day tour last September; adding pre and post days in Barcelona and Madrid.

 Hubby and I like to travel in September, primarily to avoid the crush of tourist crowds.
 For most locations, the weather is quite pleasant, rates are a little better, and we also get to celebrate our anniversary in style.

-We decided to splurge on a Tauck tour because we liked the itinerary, accommodations, and that they took care of all the logistical details — in a country we didn’t speak the language.
+We decided to splurge on a luxury tour, because we liked the itinerary and accommodations.
+It was especially nice having all the logistical details handled for us in a country where we didn’t speak the language.

-Throughout Spain, we stayed in five-star hotels ideally situated, The local guides were exceptional, adding enormously to the experience.
+Throughout Spain, we stayed in five-star hotels all ideally situated.
+Each local guide was exceptional, which added enormously to the travel experience.
 Transportation was seamless and pretty plush, with a bus driver who provided extraordinary service.
-Lastly, although most of the couples in our group were a generation older, socializing with them enhanced the vacation.
+And, though most of the couples in our group were a generation older, socializing with them enhanced the vacation.